tekkydave/AAF2/readme.txt

 * The Ascom Driver has the following changes:
    - Driver Registration should now work correctly (woohoo).
 The Setup project has had the correct Registry entries added.

-   - The trace files are now created in the 'Trace' directory which is a sub-directory of the installation directory.
-The directory is created automatically during installation so no more creating it manually.
+   - The trace files are now created in the AAF2Trace directory which is a sub-directory of the user's Personal Documents Folder.
+     Normally this will be at C:\Users\<Username>\Documents but may be different if your system is non-standard.
+There is usually a shortcut in Windows Explorer to 'My Documents' which is the same location.
+The AAF2Trace sub-directory is created automatically during installation so there is no longer a need to create it manually.
 The location is stored in the Registry so the Driver can access it.

    - The 'Trace on' option in the Ascom Chooser dialog is now unset automatically when the Driver exits.
 If you need to trace the Driver during normal use you will need to tick it every time you use the Driver.
 This is to save the disk filling up if you forget to turn it off.